Installation Failed: Could Not Create Directory

 6. Manual Installation (For Advanced Users):

 • If all else fails, consider a manual installation.
-Download WordPress from the official website, upload the files to your server via FTP, and manually configure the wp-config.php file.
+Download WordPress from the official website, upload the files to your server via FTP, and manually configure the wp-config.php File.
 While requiring more technical expertise, this method bypasses potential issues with the automated installer.

 Create a Backup (Before Making Changes):